 🇧🇦 Edin Džeko

 One of the most underrated strikers of his generation, Džeko was the first player in history to hit 50+ goals in three separate top five European leagues.
-After a goal-filled spell with Roma, he's recently switched to Inter.
+After a goal-filled spell with Roma, he's continuing to find the back of the net with regularity for Italian champions Inter.

 New Roma man Tammy Abraham is donning the number 9 jersey vacated by Džeko, and he's doing a fine job so far.
 He's still got a way to go to join this elite category but the early signs are promising, with the 24-year-old quickly becoming a fan favourite in the Italian capital:

 A string of impressive goal-scoring displays in his debut season with the club has seen him notch 10 goals & three assists from 22 appearances in the top-flight.
 Only Dušan Vlahović, Ciro Immobile, Giovanni Simeone and Lautaro Martínez have scored more.